Whitetail Doe and a Curious Rabbit

 I photographed a whitetail doe and rabbit at Sequoyah Wildlife Refuge.
 Read my Wildlife and Photography Notes from this peaceful encounter.

-While doing a photo walk on a utility road at the Sequoyah National Wildlife Refuge, I came across a female Green Lynx Spider working on her egg sac!
+While doing a photo walk at the Sequoyah National Wildlife Refuge, I came across a female Green Lynx Spider working on her egg sac!

-Photographer Steve Creek writes about spending National Public Lands Day photographing the wildlife at Oklahoma’s Sequoyah National Wildlife Refuge.
+I spent National Public Lands Day photographing wildlife at Sequoyah National Wildlife Refuge in Oklahoma.

 I share details and images from my second sighting of the elusive Upland Sandpiper at the Sequoyah National Wildlife Refuge in Oklahoma.